AnnihilatorChess/BachelorThesis/docs/thesis-outline.md

 ## 5. Results
 ### 5.1 The Capacity-Stability Trade-off (PDEBench vs. The Well sizes)
+- **Scope:** confined to the **PDEBench datasets (SWE, BUR)** and to **FNO and UNet** — the only configurations for which both a small (BPTT-capacity) and a large weight set exist and a published BPTT baseline can be reproduced.
+CNO and the chaotic Well datasets (TRL, AM) are trained only at the large scale.
 - Comparing BPTT on "Tiny" models against TB+PF on "Normal" models.
 - Demonstrating that avoiding BPTT's VRAM bottleneck allows for larger, more accurate models that achieve comparable or superior rollout stability.
+- **Limitation / future work:** because capacity is varied only on the simpler PDEs, the capacity-stability result is not yet established on chaotic dynamics, where intrinsic (Lyapunov) error growth may blunt the benefit of added capacity.
+A small-scale FNO/UNet run on TRL — planned once the AM runs complete — would test whether the trade-off extends to the chaotic regime, without requiring an (intractable) full-BPTT run on The Well.

 ### 5.2 Efficacy of Training Techniques Across Datasets
 - Evaluating the ablation stack (Baseline, Noise, PF, TB, TB+PF) across UNet, FNO, and CNO.